redhat-performance/cloud-governance/docs/source/index.md

 * ebs_in_use: in use volumes [ebs_in_use](cloud_governance/policy/ebs_in_use.yml)
 * tag_resources: Update cluster and non cluster resource tags fetching from the user tags or from the mandatory tags
 * zombie_cluster_resource: Delete cluster's zombie resources
-* tag_ec2_resource: tag ec2 resources (instance, volume, ami, snapshot) by instance name
+* tag_non_cluster: tag ec2 resources (instance, volume, ami, snapshot) by instance name
 * tag_iam_user: update the user tags from the csv file
 * gitleaks: scan Github repository git leak (security scan)